Maine At A Glance

-Maine is one of the largest east coast states, with a total area of 33, 215 square miles and stretching 405 miles from Kittery, the southernmost town, to Madawaska at the northern tip of the state.
+As one of the largest states on the east coast, Maine has a total area of 33,215 square miles and stretches 405 miles from Kittery, the southernmost town, to Madawaska at the northern tip of the state.
 Most of Maine’s population of 1.3 million people is concentrated in the southern part of the state and along the coast, leaving an extremely large area of sparsely populated land in which to canoe, camp, fish, hike, hunt, or simply enjoy the spectacular beauty of the forested mountains or the rockbound coast.

-Maine’s topography is as diverse as can be expected from a land area as large as Maine.
+Maine’s topography is as diverse as can be expected from such a large and rugged landscape.
 The western mountains rise to elevations over 3,000 feet and the eastern coast is renowned for its islands, bays, and forested peninsulas.
-The state is scattered with numerous lakes and ponds, as well as rivers and streams.
-These cold, clear waters are home to many species of fish, and an abundance of wildlife can be found in Maine’s remote spruce forests.
+The state boasts over 6,000 lakes and ponds, as well as miles of rivers and streams.
+These cold, clear waters are home to many species of coldwater fish, and an abundance of land-based wildlife can be found in Maine’s remote forests.

 Southern Region